True Miracle Stories

 Welcome!
 Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-Here's something that happened to me in 1965.
+Here's a fun miracle that happened to me over and over again when I was just ten years old.

 "Nickels In The Lining"